iamabhishek98/ee4210_socket_programming/README.md

 1. The program will choose the default host address and pick an available port.

-2. Using the displayed host address and port upon running the program, access the webpage using a modern browser which supports HTTP1.1.
+2. Using the host address and port displayed upon running the program, access the webpage using a modern browser which supports HTTP/1.1.

 **UDP Server**